iridl/iridl.github.io/docsrc/admin/installation.md

 ## Prepare the server
 Before running the installation script, perform the following steps to prepare the server:
 * Install CentOS 7 (minimal server configuration).
-Note that Red Hat has terminated support for CentOS 8 prematurely, while maintenance updates will still be available for CentOS 7 through June 2024.
-Consequently, plans to migrate the Data Library to CentOS 8 have been abandoned.
-If you have thoughts about what we should target as the next platform after CentOS 7, please communicate them to [help@iri.columbia.edu](mailto:help@iri.columbia.edu).
+For more information on this choice of operating system, see {ref}`infrastructure`.
 * Create a user account for the system administrator who will be performing the installation.
 Make that user a member of the `wheel` group so that they will be able to perform commands as root using `sudo`.
 * Mount a volume with at least 1TB of storage space, preferably with mirror RAID, at `/data`.
 List the volume in `/etc/fstab` to ensure that it will be mounted at boot time.
 We recommend using LVM to create logical volumes, and formatting the volume with XFS.
 Note that an XFS filesystem can be expanded but not shrunk, so it may be preferable to leave some disk space unallocated, to be used for snapshots or unanticipated storage needs, rather than putting all of the available space into the XFS-formatted volume.
 * Install ansible and git: